Sivaji: The Boss: Plot

-Sivaji blackmails the minister and legally reopens the foundation and soon is able to provide free, good quality education, infrastructure, services and employment to people in every district of Tamil Nadu.
-Led by Adiseshan, the blackmailed officials exploit Tamizhselvi's innocence to silence him.
-Fearing for Sivaji's life, she hands over Sivaji's laptop to the CBI and Income Tax officers hired by Adiseshan with all the information regarding the illegal money transactions.
-With presentable evidence, Sivaji is arrested.
-Adiseshan and the police order Sivaji to unlock his laptop through the voice-detection program, which only opens on a particular command in Sivaji's voice.
+Adiseshan starts sabotaging Sivaji by influencing the state government to bring Sivaji to court and force him to admit that he paid numerous bribes.
+The judge declares the verdict against Sivaji, and his foundation is closed.
+Sivaji, reduced to poverty, decides to play the game his own way.
+With the help of his uncle, Arivu, Sivaji acquires evidence of ₹2 billion worth of illegal earnings of Adiseshan and uses it to blackmail him into giving Sivaji half the money.
+Adiseshan sends goons to retrieve the documents and the money, but Sivaji thrashes them but later he brings them under his wing in return for a better life for their families via his foundation.
+Sivaji proceeds to acquire evidence of other politicians and influential people with illegal cash, including the officers he bribed.
+He then transfers the money to his friends worldwide.
+They then deposit the money as donations to the Sivaji Foundation, making it legitimate.
+Sivaji informs the Income Tax Department about illegal money held by the tax evaders, including Adiseshan, and gets them arrested.
+After this, Sivaji marries Tamizhselvi.

-When Sivaji refuses, Adiseshan tortures him so badly that he is almost killed.
-To cover this up, Adiseshan and the police organise for mercenaries to shoot at the police van that will carry Sivaji's body, making it look like a murder by a third party.
-However, Sivaji is faking as he was informed of the plans to kill him by a sympathetic police constable prior to the interrogation.
+Sivaji blackmails the chief minister, who was on Adiseshan's payroll, and legally reopens his foundation.
+Adiseshan, out on bail, indirectly exploits Tamizhselvi's innocence though CBI officers hired by him, and she gives up Sivaji's laptop to save his life.
+Sivaji is arrested with presentable evidence.
+Adiseshan and the police try to unlock his computer through voice recognition but cannot do so without him.
+Sivaji refuses and Adiseshan tortures him to the point of death.
+To cover this up, Adiseshan and the police organize mercenaries to shoot at the police van carrying Sivaji's body, making it look like a murder by a third party.
+However, Sivaji fakes his death after being informed of the plans to kill him by a sympathetic police constable through an MMS before the interrogation.
 Left alone in the room, he electrifies himself and loses consciousness.
-Sivaji's friend Dr Chezhian, Tamizhselvi and Arivu intercept the police van after being informed by Sivaji through a MMS and replace Sivaji's body with a dummy before the mercenaries open fire.
-While everyone thinks that Sivaji is dead, Chezhian revives him using a defibrillator.
+Dr. Chezhian who Sivaji's friend and the dean of Sivaji's medical school, Tamizhselvi, and Arivu intercept the police van and replace his body with a dummy before the mercenaries open fire.
+Chezhian then revives him using a defibrillator.

-Following Sivaji's "death", Adiseshan and the CBI still try to open Sivaji's laptop by trying to fool the voice-detection program; they fail and all the data in the laptop is erased.
-A few days later, while everyone wonders about the future of the Sivaji Foundation, the revived Sivaji returns to take control of the foundation in the guise of an NRI friend, M.G.
-Ravichandran.
-Though Adiseshan immediately realises that Ravichandran is actually Sivaji, he is unable to prove this to the police due to the proof of Sivaji's "death" and Ravichandran's identity.

-Later, Sivaji confronts Adiseshan and the two fight atop the terrace of Adiseshan's medical college.
-During the fight, Adiseshan inadvertently strikes the campus's terrace roof causing money hidden in it to fly around the campus.
-The students spot the money and go after it, causing a stampede in which Adiseshan is trampled to death.
+Following Sivaji's "death", the CBI tries to open Sivaji's laptop, but fails, and all the data is erased.
+A few days later, the revived Sivaji returns to take control of the foundation, disguised as an NRI friend, M. G. Ravichandran.
+Though Adiseshan immediately realizes that "Ravichandran" is Sivaji, he cannot prove it.
+Later, Sivaji confronts Adiseshan at his college, and the two fight.
+Sivaji breaks open the terrace containing all of Adiseshan's black money, which flies out onto the campus, attracting students who come running out, resulting in a stampede in which Adiseshan is trampled to death.
 Sivaji Foundation soon becomes a frontier for India's economic and industrial rise.